quentinchaignaud/fog-of-war/README.md

 ## How the project is structured

 The project is structured around the MVC model.
 It uses Riverpod to manage the state of it's shared variables.
+Basically, all logic operations happen in the /controller folder.
+The folder /model contains are classes that are immutable.
+The folder /view contains all the UI displays, as well as components.

 ## Licence